clasei/space-hitchhikers/README.md

 ### Special Thanks

-Big shoutout to 🐈 Lira for making everything more enjoyable, and to 🎯 Breakout Room 12 for making the process a spacial breeze!
+Special thanx to Breakout Room 12 for making the process a spacial breeze. 🚀